LITTLE LIGHTS CHRISTIAN EARLY LEARNING CENTER

 SNACKS & MEALS

-Children attending our part-day Preschool sessions are served a snack, at approximately 9:45 am (or 2:45 pm if attending our afternoon session).
+Children attending our Preschool/PreK morning session are served a snack, at approximately 9:45 am (or 2:45 pm if attending our Afternoon PreK).
 Snack consists of two different food groups.
 Children attending our Full Day Session are also served an afternoon snack at approximately 3:30 pm.
-Parents of children in our full day program are responsible for providing a lunch for their child which we will refrigerate and serve at approximately 12:15 pm.
+Parents of children in our Full Day program are responsible for providing lunch for their child which we will refrigerate and serve at approximately 12:15 pm.
 Please give consideration to a lunch that includes all food groups.

-Please understand, we are not equipped to change soiled underwear on a regular basis.
-Little Lights will assist children with cleaning up and changing into clean clothes while training.
+Please understand we are not equipped to change soiled underwear on a regular basis.
 We follow State and Health regulations in providing a sanitary procedure for everyone.
 Soiled clothing is placed in a plastic bag and placed in your child’s cubby to take home.
 If your child needed to borrow an outfit from us, please wash and return.

 For fees, please see our Tuition & Fees Statement for the current year.
 Tuition is paid in advance and is due on the 1st day of the month but no later than your child’s first day of scheduled classes for the month.
-Monthly tuition is determined by calculating the total due for the school year (or calendar year) for your child’s schedule, then dividing the total by 9 months (or 12 months), so the payment amount is the same every month.
+Monthly tuition is determined by calculating the total due for your child's schedule for the school year, then dividing that total by 9 months, so the payment amount is the same every month.
+For Full Day children, the tuition is considered for 50 weeks, then dividing that total by 12 months, so the payment amount is the same every month.

-Tuition notices will be emailed approximately one week before payment is due.
-Check payments can be placed in one of our payment boxes or given to the Director.
+Tuition invoices will be emailed approximately one week before payment is due.
+Our electronic invoice has a payment link option for you to transfer the amount you indicate from your checking account to Little Lights' or you may bring in a paper check payment. to place in one of our payment boxes.
 Cash payments must be handed to the Director.
-If, for convenience sake, your payment is made before the 1st of the month, your check will not be deposited until the 1st.
+If, for convenience' sake, your paper check or cash payment is made before the 1st of the month, your payment will not be deposited until the 1st.

 VIDEO AND TELEVISION VIEWING POLICY